-Join Emma as she blogs about the Student Representative Council’s (SRC) happenings; live from their first meeting of 2017.
+Join our representative as she blogs about the Student Representative Council’s (SRC) happenings; live from their first meeting of 2017.

 Refresh the page to see the latest updates.